Online Data Augmentation for Forecasting with Deep Learning: Discussion

 \section{Discussion}

-The main contribution of this work is an approach for applying data augmentation during the training process of neural networks for univariate time series forecasting.
-We formalized \texttt{OnDAT} using a particular data augmentation technique based on seasonal decomposition and MBB, following the work by Bergmeir et al. \cite{bergmeir2016bagging}.
-This method has been shown to improve performance of LSTM neural networks \cite{bandara2021improving}.
-However, we remark that the proposed method is agnostic to the underlying data augmentation method and it is applicable with others, such as DBA. \texttt{OnDAT} is also applicable with other neural network architectures besides NHITS, which we used in the experiments.
+The main contribution of this work is a method for applying online data augmentation during the training process of neural networks for univariate time series forecasting.
+Our extensive empirical analysis provides evidence about the effectiveness of online data augmentation across different datasets, neural network architectures, and synthetic data generation methods.

-We validate the proposed method with an extensive empirical analysis.
-The experiments provide evidence about the usefulness of on-the-fly data augmentation for forecasting problems.
-On-the-fly data augmentation based on \texttt{OnDAT} leads to better forecasting performance than a strategy that applies data augmentation before training.
-Both approaches outperform the approach that does not involve data augmentation, which underlines the benefits of synthetic data.
-Finally, all strategies show better forecasting performance than a seasonal naive benchmark, validating the forecasting accuracy of models (RQ1).

-We controlled the analysis by different elements of \texttt{OnDAT} (RQ2).
-We found that carrying out data augmentation during both the training and validation steps is important.
-Yet, the moving blocks component of the bootstrapping-based synthetic data generation process does not bear a significant impact in forecasting performance.
-The MBB-based data augmentation method shows better performance than GRATIS.
-This outcome suggests that creating synthetic time series based on the original data generation process can be important.
-While GRATIS creates realistic time series, it disregards the original data.

-We analysed the impact of \texttt{OnDAT} in the validation process of the neural network (RQ3).
-We found that the performance estimates of \texttt{OnDAT} computed during validation are a better approximation of testing performance relative to \texttt{DA} and \texttt{Standard}.
-This can also result in better early stopping and model checkpoint mechanisms.

-Finally, we studied the relative execution time of each approach (RQ4).
-On-the-fly data augmentation leads to a larger execution time, though the difference is not considerable relative to apriori data augmentation (\texttt{DA}).
-Notwithstanding, the increased execution time only affects the fitting process and not the inference stage of the model.

-We resorted to 8 datasets which comprise over 14 million observations across more than 75 thousand time series.
-These datasets only contain two sampling frequencies: monthly and quarterly.
-The choice for this type of time series data was driven by two main reasons.
-First, datasets with low-frequency time series usually contain a small number of observations.
-Data augmentation is usually more relevant in these cases.
-Besides this, these time series exhibit a well-defined seasonal period which can be important for STL seasonal decomposition behind the data augmentation method applied.
+First, the systematic superiority of online augmentation across different architectures and datasets suggests that the dynamic nature of synthetic sample generation provides an advantage over offline (before training) augmentation.
+This may be because online augmentation effectively increases the diversity of training samples while maintaining their relevance to the original data distribution since synthetic samples are coupled with real ones at each batch.

+Our observation that \texttt{Offline(1)} outperforms other offline approaches generating more synthetic samples challenges the idea that more augmented data is always better.
+This suggests that the quality and timing of synthetic sample generation may be more crucial than quantity.
+Online augmentation employs this principle with its online generation process that couples synthetic time series with real ones at each training batch.